-One of the most indispensable items on the face of the earth I find is the humble pen.
+I FIND ONE OF THE MOST INDISPENSABLE ITEMS on the face of the earth is the humble pen.
 I just never know when a gem of inspiration or a great story will come across my bow.
 Then I write it down, even a few words to prompt my memory and to engage my subconscious mind.

-Just recently, as I was opening a risk assessment workshop I was facilitating, one of the marine safety boffins shared a helicopter story.
+About a year ago, as I was opening a risk assessment workshop I was facilitating, one of the marine safety boffins there shared a helicopter story.
 He’d apparently been involved in the salvage operation where a ship was stranded off the coast, and he and his team had been ferried back and forth on a chopper.

 One of these times the chopper hit some ‘dirty air’ and without any warning it spun a full 360 degrees in mid-flight before lurching head-long into a dive toward the water.
 The pilot recovered the situation about 15 metres from the surface of the water.